 The module will be assessed on an essay of 2000 words, and an in-class test.
 Each assessment will be worth 50% of the overall mark.

-Meighan, R. and Siraj-Blatchford, I. (2003) A Sociology of Education (Fourth Edition), London: Continuum.
+- Meighan, R. and Siraj-Blatchford, I. (2007) A Sociology of Education (Fifth Edition), London: Continuum.
 (This contains much of the sociology of education covered in this Module)

 Library and Computing Facilities

 As a student on this course you are entitled to join and use the University library and computing facilities.
 You can find out more about these facilities on our website www.cardiff.ac.uk/learn under Student Information, or by ringing the Centre on